jly017tech/2025-MDTLab/README.md

 <h2>Intro</h2>

 <p>
 MDT stands for Microsoft Deployment Toolkit and it is deploys an operating system, an application, or a settings on the computers only running in Windows.
+As the video shows above, I have both virtual machines, domain controller and Windows 11 Client uninstall OS.
 Firsly, I setup DHCP Server so it automatically gives the IP address to the Windows 11 Home Client 2 virtual machine.
 </p>

 <br>